comtrya/comtrya/docs/src/git.md

 ## git.clone [0.9.1 and later]

-Perform a git clone on a repository from github.
+Perform a git clone on a repository from GitHub.

 | Key        | Type   | Optional | Description           |
 |:-----------|:-------|:---------|:----------------------|